-(x) Research and Development Tax Incentive
+(z) Research and Development Tax Incentive

-To the extent that research and development costs are eligible activities, under the "Research and Development Tax Incentive" programme, a refundable tax offset is available for companies with annual turnover of less than \$20 million.
-The Group recognises, where it is possible to reliably estimate, refundable tax offsets in the financial year as an income tax benefit in profit or loss, resulting from the monetisation of available tax losses that otherwise would have been carried forward.
+To the extent that research and development costs are eligible activities, under the "Research and Development Tax Incentive"

+programme, a refundable tax offset is available for companies with annual turnover of less than \$20 million.
+The Group recognises, where it is possible to reliably estimate, refundable tax offsets in the financial year as other income in profit or loss, resulting from the monetisation of available tax losses that otherwise would have been carried forward.

-(y) Right-of-use assets
+(aa) Right-of-use assets